gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a renewed stable joint choreography that can come under early internal stress without immediately losing its re-promoted shared organization
 -	a renewed stable joint choreography that can then restabilize once that early internal stress softens again
 -	a restabilized re-promoted shared state that can then reopen a genuine second break corridor under stronger asymmetry without yet collapsing into renewed de-confirmation
--	and a second-arc re-promoted shared state that can then actually de-confirm into a weaker relational / separating downgrade once that second break corridor crosses threshold
+-	a second-arc re-promoted shared state that can then actually de-confirm into a weaker relational / separating downgrade once that second break corridor crosses threshold
+-	and a second-arc downgraded state that can then settle into a weaker relational plateau rather than accelerating immediately into clearer independent separation

 That is highly relevant to the RGPx framing of the prototype.